Balance Balls for Exercise: What Actually Works

 ## Common Mistakes With Balance Balls

-I have heard from thousands of our customers about their training setups over the years.
-These are the patterns that keep coming up.
+After hearing from thousands of customers about their training setups, these are the patterns that keep coming up.

 ### Using the Wrong Size

 Your thighs should be parallel to the floor when sitting on the ball.
-Most people grab whatever is available at the gym.
+Most people grab whatever's available at the gym.
 Too small means knee strain.
-Too big means you cannot stabilize properly.
+Too big means you can't stabilize properly.

 ### Replacing Your Desk Chair Full-Time

-Sitting on a balance ball for 8 hours does not build core strength.
+Sitting on a balance ball for 8 hours doesn't build core strength.
 It builds fatigue and poor posture habits.
 Use it for 20-30 minute intervals, max.
 Your deep stabilizers fatigue faster than you think.

 ### Skipping the Warm-Up